witas8/studentservice/README.md

 5) TearDown method is used to delete tests at the end (press alt+enter).
 In a method add for example underTest.deleteAll().
 Then we have a clean state (ex. we can test with a save method to database).

-    1. Spring Service Unit Test with Mockito
+Spring Service Unit Test with Mockito:
 - In a Service layer is described business logic, so the methods that are initialized in the repository or that which are given by JPA extension, are developed.
 - In Service Class we have a reference to Repository, so in a Service use a mock (~sztuczny model) of this Repository to test Service by using Mockito Library.
 - Mocks allow to replace a real object (as repository) with an object that can be controlled in tests.
 The benefit from using @Mock in a unit test is speed because we do not have to bring database, create a table, insert a new modeled object as Student, so all what was already tested in a Repository Unit Test (avoid repeating unit tests).